 - Install a utility to help you delete duplicate files and photos from your hard drive.

 - Do you have ancient tabs open in your browser for “later”?
 Close them all.
 You’re free!

 - For educators, lawyers, and other professionals: consider the personally identifiable information your school / firm / business tracks and stores.
 Organizations often keep more data than necessary.
 This puts people at risk, and may even be against the law.10

 - For data scientists and website maintainers: take stock of the user data you’re tracking and recording.
 Do you need all that data?
 Is there a simpler way to achieve your goals that doesn’t strengthen advertising networks and infringe on user privacy?

 There are endless ways to celebrate Deletion Day; the above list is just a start.
 Let’s surprise our computers by asking them to forget something, just this once.

 When you upload a comment or photograph to a website, you usually grant ownership of that content to the website.
 When you later “delete” the content, the website might delete it.
 But it’s more common for a site to keep the content, and mark it as hidden so it doesn’t appear to end-users – including you.
 The same goes for edited posts; older revisions are stored in an archive.
 This is why, years after “deleting” your Facebook profile, you can log in, reactivate the account, and find your old posts right where you left them.

 There are also third-party attempts to archive and “undelete” public content.
 These range from the well-meaning Wayback Machine to seedy sites like Sorted By Birth Date.
 In addition to these public archives, you can be sure that governments and data brokers store extensive archives of public content.

 Since you can never fully delete anything off the Internet, any attempt to do so can feel like an uphill battle.
-However, here are two powerful arguments for why deletion is still worthwhile.
+Yet here are two powerful arguments for why deletion is still worthwhile.